 - Supporting everyone in forming good relationships

 All adults in school follow the policy so that children are all treated fairly and equally.
-Any sanctions for behaviour are balanced against positive rewards to encourage the children.
+Any sanctions for

 We approach children in the foundation stage to develop their social skills through a nurturing approach which is appropriate to their age.